thoughtbot/testing-rails/book/types_of_tests/feature_specs/voting_on_links.md

 ### Voting on links

 One of the most important parts of Reddit is being able to vote for posts.
-Let's implement a basic version of this funcionality in our app, where you can upvote and downvote links.
+Let's implement a basic version of this functionality in our app, where you can upvote and downvote links.

 Here's a basic test for upvoting links: